iquety/console/assets/docs/en/01-how-to-use.md

 ## 1. Implement commands

 The first thing to do is create the necessary commands and place them in some directory.
-A command must be implemented based on the abstract class `Freep\Console\Command`, as shown in the example below:
+A command must be implemented based on the abstract class `Iquety\Console\Command`, as shown in the example below:

 ```php
 class SayHello extends Command